-Ikea axes three new U.S. stores as it beefs up online sales
+IKEA axes three new U.S. stores as it beefs up online sales

-From the meatballs in its cafes to its winding maze of furnishings on the main floor, Ikea built a connection with American consumers by offering a shopping experience, not just a store.
+NASHVILLE, Tenn.
+(The Tennessean) -- From the meatballs in its cafes to its winding maze of furnishings on the main floor, IKEA built a connection with American consumers by offering a shopping experience, not just a store.

 "They have found that in a number of established markets, they are really behind the curve in terms of online," said Neil Saunders, a retail analyst at GlobalData Retail in Scottsdale, Ariz."
 They want to really start investing and ramping that area up.
 That obviously means they have to be more careful on things like store expenditure."